The Illusion of Collusion: Deterministic Algorithms

-Now, we know that for all $t \geq T$, $o_t = \vec{H}$ or $o_t = \vec{L}$.
-Thus, by Lemma 4, for all $t \geq T, \forall \; i, \; v_i(H,s_t) = \beta > \gamma = v_i(L,s_t)$, which implies that $\pi_{i,t}^{*} = H$ for all $t \geq T$ \end{proof} Next, we examine interactions between bandits employing the UCB learning algorithm.
-While these learning algorithms are typically deterministic, tie-breaking rules are used when the upper confidence bounds of two or more actions are both maximal and equal as is the case when an agent's history is empty.
-The tie-braking rule could be symmetric and deterministic, and this would be covered by the general proof in Proposition 1.
-However, these tie breaking rules could also be asymmetric or could introduce an element of randomization.
+Next, consider interactions between bandits employing the UCB learning algorithm.
+While these learning algorithms are typically deterministic, tie-breaking rules are used when the upper confidence bounds of two or more actions are both maximal and equal, as is the case when an agent's history is empty.
+The tie-breaking rule could be symmetric and deterministic, and this would be covered by the general proof in Proposition \ref{prop:deterministic}.
+However, these tie-breaking rules could also be asymmetric or could introduce an element of randomization.
 In our specific setting, the tie-breaking rules for each agent could be identical, or they could be different.
-Both randomness and asymmetry in tie-breaking create more complex learning dynamics, notably at the start of the game.
-There is the possibility for initial competition amongst agents, however, we show they will ultimately settle on collusion even if tie-breaking is random or otherwise asymmetric.
+Both randomness and asymmetry in tie breaking create more complex learning dynamics, notably at the start of the game.
+There is the possibility for initial competition amongst agents; however, we show they will ultimately settle on collusion even if tie breaking is random or otherwise asymmetric.
 We now prove that the agents will always converge to the collusive outcome, conditioned on their choice of a reasonable $\delta$.

-\begin{proposition} When symmetric UCB bandits play an infinitely repeated Prisoner's dilemma, there exists some finite time $T$ such that for all $t \geq T$, $\pi_{0,t}^{*} = \pi_{1,t}^{*} = (H,H)$, for $\delta<e^{\frac{-\gamma^2}{2}}$. \end{proposition} We arrive at this result via a case-by-case analysis of the start of the game.
-We show that for $t \geq 2$, players will play the same action, so we invoke a similar argument to that used in Proposition 1.
-See the appendix for a detailed proof.
+\begin{proposition} When symmetric UCB bandits play an infinitely repeated Prisoner's Dilemma, there exists some finite time $T$ such that for all $t \geq T$, $\pi_{1,t}^{*} = \pi_{2,t}^{*} = H$, for $\delta<e^{\frac{-\gamma^2}{2}}$. \end{proposition} We arrive at this result via a case-by-case analysis of the start of the game.
+We show that for $t \geq 2$, players will play the same action, so we invoke a similar argument to that used in Proposition \ref{prop:deterministic}.
+See Appendix \ref{prf:UCB} for a detailed proof.